 Decided to share this recipe today rather than tomorrow was a tough choice.
 Today is Sunday.
 Sundays and chicken dinners just naturally go together.
 Chicken dinners and family just naturally go together.
 Today is all about togetherness.
 It’s National Family Day, National Friendship Day and National Sisters Day.
 All great reasons to enjoy Southern Fried Chicken.

-Continue reading “Ode to Southern Brine Fried Chicken”Tag: Southern Fried Chicken
+Continue reading “Ode to Southern Brine Fried Chicken”Yum, It’s Fried Chicken Day!

 There is a lot of bantering that abound regarding the roots of Southern Fried Chicken.
 One thing that most agree upon is that frying chicken is Scottish, dating back long before the Highland Clearance of the 1700s.
 Highland Clearance is exactly what it sounds like – a mass eviction and relocation to the 13 colonies.
 Most of the Scots and the Irish settled in South Carolina and Virginia.
 Some came as indentured workers, others as Plantation owners.